cal-adapt/cae-notebooks/data-access/README.md

 Data Access Notebooks
 =====================

 Analytics Engine catalog data can be accessed in multiple different ways, each with distinct benefits.
 These notebooks demonstrate these different ways.
-The appropriate data access method will depend on your unique use case and workflow.
+The appropriate method for you will depend on your unique use case and workflow.

 [basic_data_access.ipynb](basic_data_access.ipynb): Overview to accessing, spatially and temporally subsetting, and exporting climate data from the AE data catalog using helper functions in climakitae.